denverskylines/google-taxonomy-scraper/README.md

 # Google Taxonomy Scraper
 ### Duas Americas Group, Inc

-This source is open and provided to the community to use freely.
+This source is open and can be used freely and subject only to the terms in license.txt (MIT)
-By using this code you agree to the terms in license.txt

 ## Overview